OVERVIEW AND TRAINING SETTINGS

 The neuropsychology track is based on American Psychological Association (APA) guidelines for training at the internship level in clinical psychology and accepts four interns annually.
 In addition, the neuropsychology track was designed to meet APA Division 40, Houston Conference, and Association of Internship Training Centers in Clinical Neuropsychology (AITCN) guidelines for neuropsychology internships.
 Therefore, 50 percent of the clinical service time is devoted to neuropsychology training through the Major Rotations in adult, child, and geriatric neuropsychology and approximately 50 percent is devoted to general clinical psychology training through the Minor Rotations.

-The adult neuropsychology rotation is based at the Emory University Center for Rehabilitation Medicine (CRM), a 5-story, 56-bed rehabilitation facility with a 16-bed inpatient neurorehabilitation service and an acute psychiatry unit.
+The adult neuropsychology rotation is based at the Emory University Center for Rehabilitation Medicine (CRM), a 5-story, 56-bed rehabilitation facility with a 16-bed inpatient neurorehabilitation service.
 The Center provides a comprehensive program of inpatient, day program, and outpatient rehabilitation addressing the medical, physical, cognitive, psychological, community reintegration, and vocational needs of persons with disability.
-The psychiatry unit provides short-term inpatient diagnostic evaluation, treatment, and referral services.
 The CRM includes four fully equipped neuropsychology laboratories.
 Faculty include two full time and two adjunct neuropsychologists.
 Although based in a rehabilitation hospital on the Emory University campus, the Division serves all departments in the Emory School of Medicine.
-Hence interns have the opportunity to work with a variety of patient populations including stroke, brain injury, epilepsy, brain tumor, early dementia, degenerative disease, etc. The CRM is also home to The Emory University Department of Rehabilitation Medicine.
+Hence interns have the opportunity to work with a variety of patient populations including stroke, brain injury, epilepsy, brain tumor, early dementia, degenerative disease, etc. The CRM is also home to The Emory University Department of Rehabilitation Medicine (http://www.rehabmed.emory.edu/).
 This department has consistently ranked in the top 10 rehabilitation medicine departments in the country in National Institutes of Health research funding.
 The department has a commitment to brain injury and stroke research having been the site of a federally-funded Traumatic Brain Injury and Stroke Research and Training Center and a federally-funded Model Traumatic Brain Injury System of Care.

 The child neuropsychology rotation is at Children’s Healthcare of Atlanta (CHOA).
 CHOA is dedicated to enhancing the lives of children through excellence in patient care, research and education.
 With 529 licensed beds in three hospitals (Scottish Rite, Egleston, Hughes-Spalding), satellite locations throughout Atlanta and more than 750,000 annual patient visits, CHOA is one of the largest pediatric healthcare systems in the country.
 CHOA is recognized for its many pediatric specialties, including the Divisions of Neuroscience and Rehabilitation.
-The CHOA Department of Neuropsychology includes nine neuropsychologists, each having extensive experience in the practice of clinical neuropsychology with children.
+The CHOA Department of Neuropsychology includes ten pediatric neuropsychologists, each having extensive experience in the practice of clinical neuropsychology with children, and one pediatric psychologist who provides intervention services in the Rehabilitation program.
 The CHOA Department of Neuropsychology serves inpatients at the Scottish Rite and Egleston hospitals, and has outpatient offices at Scottish Rite and on the Emory campus.
 The Emory office is in close proximity to both CRM and the Wesley Woods Center.

-All three facilities are part of Emory Healthcare and all neuropsychologists are faculty members in the Emory School of Medicine.
+Both the CRM and WW are part of Emory Healthcare, while CHOA is an Emory affiliate institution, and all neuropsychologists are faculty members in the Emory School of Medicine.
 Hence, we are able to create an integrated training experience that nonetheless offers a uniquely diverse set of training experiences across the life span.
 Interns are trained in neuropsychological assessment, intervention, consultation, and teaching/supervision.
 Training in assessment emphasizes comprehensive evaluation of cognitive and affective disorders arising from neurologic injury and disease.
 Interns learn effective interview techniques with neurologically-impaired clients and become proficient in selection of tests, administration and scoring of tests, interpretation of results, and oral and written communication of findings.
 Interns examine persons with acute neurologic disorders in inpatient settings, as well as persons presenting with chronic residuals of neurologic disorders in outpatient settings.
 Supervision emphasizes integrated conceptualization of neuropsychological instruments and data.
 Additionally, interns are trained in psychotherapeutic intervention with adults and children, as well as rehabilitation psychology, cognitive rehabilitation, and behavioral health interventions.

-The training plan for each of the NT interns consists of the two Major Rotations (16-20 hours/week), (which includes 6-8 hours per week of neuropsychological testing and scoring, 2-4 hours supervising neuropsychological assessments done by practicum students, and 4-8 hours of report writing and feedback to patients and various referral sources).
-The Neuropsychology Track interns matching for the 2014-2015 internship training year will each complete an adult rotation through the CRM (6 months), and a major rotation either at CHOA or at WW (6 months).
+The training plan for each of the NT interns consists of the two Major Rotations (16-20 hours/week), which includes 6-8 hours per week of neuropsychological testing and scoring, 2-4 hours supervising neuropsychological assessments done by practicum students, and 4-8 hours of report writing and feedback to patients and various referral sources.
+The Neuropsychology Track interns each complete an adult major rotation through the CRM (6 months), and a major rotation either at CHOA or at WW (6 months).
 The training plan for rotations for the Neuropsychology Track is as follows:

 Major Rotations: 6 month adult rotation at CRM, and 6 month geriatric rotation at WW.